stevana/deterministic-scheduler/README.md

 if the same seed is used then we get the same thread interleaving and therefore a reproducible result.

-The idea, due to matklad, is to insert pauses between each shared memory operation (the reads and writes), have a scheduler unpause one thread at the time.
-The scheduler is parametrised by a seed which is used together with a pseudorandom number generator which allows it to deterministically choose which thread to unpause.
+The idea, due to matklad, is to insert pauses around each shared memory operation (the reads and writes) and have a scheduler unpause one thread at the time.
+The scheduler is parametrised by a seed, which is fed into a pseudorandom number generator which in turn lets the scheduler deterministically choose which thread to unpause.

 In the rest of this post we will port matklad's deterministic scheduler